JiHong88/suneditor/README.md

                         ex) {
-                            'all': 'style|data-.+', // Apply to all tags 'input': 'checked|name' // Apply to input tag }
+                            'all': 'style|data-.+', // Apply to all tags 'input': 'checked|name' // Apply to input tag '???': '*' // "*" === all attributes
+                        }
+attributesBlacklist   : Add attribute blacklist of tags that should be deleted in editor.   default: null {Object}
+                        ex) {
+                            'all': 'id', // Apply to all tags 'input': 'style' // Apply to input tag '???': '*' // "*" === all attributes
+                        }
 // Layout-------------------------------------------------------------------------------------------------------
 mode            : The mode of the editor ('classic', 'inline', 'balloon', 'balloon-always'). default: 'classic' {String}